PJMcDonough/OOP-notes/Pillars of OOP.md

 - Inheritance
 - Abstraction
 They are all related, and mix together.
-All of these things together can allow us to build hierarchies of behavior without
+All of these things together can allow us to build hierarchies of behavior without repeating ourselves.
 # Polymorphism
 We have covered the polymorphism of the `+` operator (`String`s vs `int`s).
 That's the definition.